Chicago, 1935

 The Blue Room

-Brass and wood.
-Cool lights and deep couches.
+Cool lights and blue leather banquettes.
 Sam is always ready to pour.
 Behind him hangs a rack of keys for those Vivian trusts.
 Beyond the door marked “Private” are the Prometheus, the Hades, and the Arcadian: rooms arranged for particular appetites.
 Across the corridor waits a library of exceptional art and unacceptable books.

 Characters